 The Absence of Any Security for the Loan

-Often financial institutions would be looking for some sort of a collateral or security while approving loan applications, particularly, if you are a single mother with difficulty in managing all your repayments.
+Often financial institutions would be looking for some sort of collateral or security while approving loan applications, particularly, if you are a single mother with difficulty in managing all your repayments.
 The authorities would want some collateral to make sure that they would get back their money no matter what the future has in store.

 Poor Credit Score